yrevocnu/yrevocnu.github.io/_posts/2020-04-01-event-4-program.md

 <h3>Questions</h3>

-If you have any administrative questions during the event, please consult the event staff in the #back-office.
+If you have any administrative questions during the event, please consult the event staff in the #library.